sijanpaudel/Food-Detection/README.md

 This web app uses your device's camera to capture an image, sends it to a Flask backend, and predicts the type of food using a pre-trained deep learning model.

 ## Features
-- Capture food images from your webcam
+- Capture food images using your device's camera
 - Predict the food type using a Flask backend
 - Display the prediction result